Cincinnati Bearcats football: Scott Satterfield era (2022–present)

-On December 5, 2022, Satterfield was named the head coach of the Cincinnati Bearcats.
+On December 5, 2022, Scott Satterfield was named the head coach of the Cincinnati Bearcats.
 Coincidentally, Satterfield's former team, the rival Louisville Cardinals, were set to play Cincinnati only a few days later in the 2022 Fenway Bowl.
+Satterfield described the situation as odd, and did not coach with either team, instead spending time with his family at home.
 On September 9, 2023, Satterfield and the Bearcats defeated the Pittsburgh Panthers 27–21, in the first ever college football game aired on The CW.
-With three straight conference wins and a 5–1 start to the 2025 season, the Satterfield-led Bearcats were ranked in the AP and Coaches' Poll for the first time since the 2022 season.
+With five straight conference wins and a 7–1 start to the 2025 season, the Satterfield-led Bearcats were ranked in the AP and Coaches' Poll for the first time since the 2022 season.
+Cincinnati would go on to lose all of their remaining regular season games, finishing with a 7–5 record.
+They would receive an invitation to the Liberty Bowl, their first invite under Satterfield, and would lose to Navy 13–35.

 Conference affiliations

 Cincinnati has been both an independent and affiliated with multiple conferences.